iamisha/JAVA/day-7/readme.md

 3. ---> Abstract class can have private, protected, public and default members whereas
    ---> All members are public by default.
+4. ---> It can have both abstract and non-abstract method whereas Interface can have only abstract method.
+5. ---> Interface doesn't allow to declare a constructor whereas abstract class can declare a constructor.
+6. ---> Abstract class can provide implementation of interface whereas Interface can't provide implementation of abstract class.
+7. ---> Abstract class can extend from another class or from multiple interfaces whereas Interfaces can only extend from another interfaces.